-We expect that we will need to continue to manage payouts related to our investor assurance programs and our overall working capital position.
-Therefore, while we continue to believe that our anticipated cash flows from operating activities will be sufficient to meet our anticipated working capital requirements and capital expenditures in the ordinary course of business in the near future, the sufficiency of liquidity cannot be assured.
-We may not be able to continue to grow our revenue and operating cash inflows.
-We generate a substantial majority of our total revenues from service fees we collect from borrowers.
-Any material decrease in our service fees would have a substantial impact on our profit margin and liquidity status.
-We may also experience an increase in our operating cash outflows as we anticipate that our operating cost and expenses may increase in the foreseeable future as we continue to grow our business, attract investors and borrowers and further enhance and develop our products, enhance our risk management capabilities and increase brand recognition.
+We had net losses of RMB389.8 million in 2016.
+In the three months ended September 30, 2018, we recorded net loss of RMB44.0 million.
+We had accumulated deficits of RMB2,798.8 million, RMB2,259.2 million (US\$329.0 million) and RMB1,860.4 million (US\$270.9 million) as of December 31, 2016, December 31, 2017 and September 30, 2018, respectively.
+Although we had net income of RMB539.5 million (US\$78.6 million) and RMB449.4 million (US\$65.4 million) in 2017 and the nine months ended September 30, 2018, respectively, we cannot assure you that we will be able to continue to generate net income in the future.
+We anticipate that our operating cost and expenses will increase in the foreseeable future as we continue to grow our business, attract investors and borrowers and further enhance and develop our products, enhance our risk management capabilities and increase brand recognition.
 These efforts may prove more costly than we currently anticipate, and we may not succeed in increasing our revenue sufficiently to offset these higher expenses.
 There are other factors that could negatively affect our financial condition.
 For example, the delinquency rates of the loans facilitated may be higher than expected, which may lead to lower than expected revenue, additional expenses and higher provision for assets and liabilities from the investor assurance program.
-Furthermore, we have adopted share incentive plans in the past and may adopt new share incentive plans in the future, which have caused, and will result in, significant share-based compensation expenses to us, which will decrease our income.
+Furthermore, we have adopted share incentive plans in the past and may adopt new share incentive plans in the future, which have caused, and will result in, significant share-based compensation expenses to us.
+We generate a substantial majority of our total revenues from service fees we collect from borrowers.
+Any material decrease in our service fees would have a substantial impact on our margin.
 As a result of the foregoing and other factors, our net income margins may decline or we may incur additional net losses in the future and may not be able to maintain profitability on a quarterly or annual basis.
-Furthermore, our liquidity status may deteriorate.
-In addition, our ability to satisfy our liquidity and capital needs may be affected by additional factors and events that affects the individual finance industry, as well as other macroeconomic and socio-political factors that increase our cash needs making us face continuing or greater liquidity pressure.

-We rely on third party guarantors and Class B investors to provide our investor assurance programs.
+We rely on third party quarantors and Class B investors to provide our investor assurance programs.

 In April 2018, we began to partner with an independent third party guarantor to provide investor assurance programs for newly facilitated loans.
 In July 2018, we introduced another third party guarantor.
 Borrowers pay a certain post-origination service fee to such third party guarantor managing the respective investor assurance program, which will be deposited in the respective investor assurance program.
 Investments made by investors on those loans are protected by the respective investor protection program to the extent of the existing balance of the funds within such investor assurance program.
 The service fee rate for such loans is agreed upon by us and the third party guarantors.
-See "Business-Investor Assurance Programs-Investor Assurance Program Managed by Independent Third Party Guarantors."
+See "Business-Investor Assurance Programs- Investor Assurance Program Managed by Independent Third Party Guarantors."
+We may fail to adequately estimate the performance of loans under such investor assurance programs and determine the service fee rates accurately in collaboration with these third party guarantors, and the investor assurance programs may not be able to repay investors covered by such programs.
+In addition, our third party guarantors may not be able to manage such investor assurance programs effectively.